Don Gregorio Antón

-Don Gregorio Antón is a photographer and an Emeritus Professor of Art of Humboldt State University (HSU).
-During his 50-year vocation he has spoken nationally at universities and intercity schools in an effort to inspire and encourage students to realize their personal vision.
+Don Gregorio Antón (born May 13, 1956) is a photographer and emeritus professor of art at Cal Poly Humboldt.
+He lectures at universities and schools about art and photography.

 Early life and studies

 Antón was born in East Los Angeles and raised in Pico Rivera, California.
-When he was 17, his father forbade him from following a career in photography unless Antón could prove to his father that a Chicano photographer could be successful.
-Antón searched libraries and found a book by influential Mexican photographer Manuel Álvarez Bravo, which proved to be sufficient for Antón's father.
+At 17, his father initially opposed his pursuit of photography, challenging him to prove a Chicano photographer could be successful.
+Antón's research led him to a book by Mexican photographer Manuel Álvarez Bravo, which convinced his father to support his chosen career.

-Antón attended Rio Hondo College then shifted to San Francisco State University where he received his Bachelor of Arts in 1978 and a Master of Arts in 1980.
-He was mentored by photographers Duane Michals, Eikoh Hosoe, Brett Weston, Robert Heinecken, Edmund Teske, Don Worth, Jack Welpott, and, during his earliest years, with Dody Weston Thompson.
+Antón attended Rio Hondo College before transferring to San Francisco State University where he received his Bachelor of Arts in 1978 and a Master of Arts in 1980.
+He was mentored by photographers Duane Michals, Eikoh Hosoe, Brett Weston, Robert Heinecken, Edmund Teske, Don Worth, Jack Welpott, and, early in his career, by Dody Weston Thompson.

 Teaching

-Antón's first teaching assignment was on the campus of Otis Art Institute/Parsons School of Design, Los Angeles in 1983.
-In 1986, he became the Coordinator of Photographic Education through the department of Extended Education and served as curator of the college's gallery.
-He also taught evening courses at Chaffey College in Alta Loma.
+Antón's first teaching assignment was at Otis Art Institute/Parsons School of Design in Los Angeles in 1983.
+In 1986, he became the Coordinator of Photographic Education through the Department of Extended Education and served as curator of the college's gallery.

-In 1987, the founder of the photography program at Humboldt State University (HSU), Tom Knight, recruited Antón to fill a one-year visiting lecturer position.
-Antón was asked to stay for an additional year.
+In 1987, Tom Knight, the founder of the photography program at Cal Poly Humboldt, recruited Antón for a one-year visiting lecturer position.
 From 1989 to 1991, Antón served as director of the photography program at Olympic College in Bremerton.
-When Knight died, Antón was hired by HSU to fill his position.
-During Antón's tenure, he mentored the multicultural students.
-Antón retired in 2014.
+After Knight's death, Antón was hired by HSU to fill the position.
+He retired in 2014.

-Antón was awarded the Freestyle Crystal Apple Teaching Award in 2010 from the Society for Photographic Education, as well as the Excellence in Photographic Education – Teacher of the Year Award from the Santa Fe Center for Visual Arts in 2002.
-He has also received recognition from the WESTAF/National Endowment for the Arts, Regional Fellowship for the Visual Arts in 1993, and support from the Lorser Feitelson / Helen Lundeberg Grant in 1984.
+Antón's contributions to photographic education have been recognized with awards including the Freestyle Crystal Apple Teaching Award from the Society for Photographic Education in 2010 and the Excellence in Photographic Education – Teacher of the Year Award from the Santa Fe Center for Visual Arts in 2002.
+He has also received recognition from the WESTAF/National Endowment for the Arts, Regional Fellowship for the Visual Arts in 1993.